 What To Do if You Encounter a Scorpion?

 If you encounter a scorpion in your yard, don’t panic — just avoid contact.
 Scorpions are notoriously hard to catch or kill, and attempts to do so can antagonize them into stinging you.
-You can try to scoop the scorpion into a box using a trowel or shovel, then discard it or release it well away from your property (or your neighbors’!).
-Then, be on the watch for more, with special care if you have pets or small children.
+You can scoop the scorpion into a box using a trowel or shovel, then discard it or release it well away from your property (or your neighbors’!).
+Then, be on the watch for more, taking special care if you have pets or small children.

-If you spot a scorpion in your home, set out sticky traps and follow our home hygiene tips to prevent pests.
-Call the pros for scorpion exterminator services if you have a scorpion infestation in your home or on your property.
+Call the pros for scorpion exterminator services if you have a scorpion infestation on your property.

-Trust Mosquito Joe®’s pest control.
-The Neighborly Done Right Promise® backs all our work because the job’s not done until it’s done right.
+Trust Mosquito Joe®’s pest control to keep your family, pets, and home safe from scorpions.
+The Neighborly Done Right Promise™ backs all our work because the job’s not done until it’s done right.
 Request a free quote today.
-Let’s make your outdoor spaces fun again!